Agoric/documentation/main/javascript-modifications/lockdown.md

 Given these constraints, it is safe and helpful for `console` to reveal to humans information it would not reveal to objects it interacts with.
 SES amplifies this and reveals much more information than the normal `console` does.
-By default and during `lockdown` SES replaces the builtin `console`with a wrapper, thus virtualizing it.
+By default and during `lockdown` SES replaces the built-in `console`with a wrapper, thus virtualizing it.

 Also, the enhanced virtual `console` has a special relationship with